Lada Adamic

 Lada Adamic is an American network scientist, who researches information dynamics in networks.
 She studies how network structure influences the flow of information, how information influences the evolution of networks, and crowdsourced knowledge sharing.

-Adamic is a director of research at Facebook, where she leads a computational social science team.
+Adamic was a director of research at Facebook, where she led a computational social science team.
 She was previously an associate professor at the University of Michigan until 2013.
 Previously she worked in Hewlett-Packard's Information Dynamics Lab on research projects relating to network constructed from large data sets.

 Education

-From 1990 Adamic attended Stuyvesant High School, one of the nine specialized high schools in New York City, where she was a member of mathematics team, which is the additional course for those who are interested in more advanced problem solving techniques.
-She moved with her family in 1992 and attended Fairview High School, ranked in the top ten in the United States.
+From 1990 Adamic attended Stuyvesant High School, one of the nine specialized high schools in New York City, where she was a member of mathematics team.
+Her family moved to Boulder, Colorado in 1992 and she attended Fairview High School.

-In 1993–1997 Adamic received her bachelor's degree in physics, engineering and applied science at California Institute of Technology and then got her PhD degree in applied physics at Stanford University in 2001.
-In 1994–1995 she was undergraduate research assistant at Caltech working on designing an electrostatic solar wind concentrator for the Genesis mission.
+Adamic received her bachelor's degree in physics, engineering and applied science at California Institute of Technology in 1997 and her Ph.D. degree in applied physics at Stanford University in 2001.
+In 1994–1995 she was an undergraduate research assistant at Caltech working on designing an electrostatic solar wind concentrator for the Genesis mission.
 In 1996–1997 she worked on the project of materials deposition with pulsed laser ablation.
-While writing her PhD thesis named "Network Dynamics: The World Wide Web" at Stanford she also worked with Xerox PARC researchers and modeled growth and search processes of the Internet.
+While writing her Ph.D. thesis named "Network Dynamics: The World Wide Web" at Stanford she also worked with Xerox PARC researchers and modeled growth and search processes of the Internet.